bit-shift-io/fido-and-kitch/README.md

 # Fido and Kitch

 Fido and Kitch is a puzzle platformer.
-It features local couch co-op with bite sized puzzles.
-Think Lurid Land made with Flutter and Flame.
+It features local couch co-op with bite sized puzzles similar to Lurid Land.

 ## Install